 At large-sized audit firms, remediation measures for deficiencies identified in the CPAAOB inspections and QC reviews may be planned under the initiative of the QC division at the headquarters, and disseminate them to engagement teams through training and notifications, after which each engagement team then responds through the revision of audit procedures based on the risks of each audited company.
+Efforts are being made to further instill improvement efforts by relocating quality control organizations from the head office to divisions closer to the audit frontline.

 However, the CPAAOB inspection has revealed that organized improvement measures are not sufficient at different levels within the firm, such as departments and partners.
-Specifically, there were cases where improvements were not permeated at firms whose departments and regional offices had no personnel exchange with other departments, resulting in static human resources.
+Specifically, cases have been noted in which cooperation between the head office and divisions was inadequate, as well as cases in which efforts to make operational improvements have not been sufficiently introduced at divisions and regional offices that rarely exchange personnel with other divisions, etc., and that thus retain personnel longterm.